Polprzewodnikowy/SummerCart64/README.md

 ## What's next

-Current goal is to write debug module for the [N64-UNFLoader](https://github.com/buu342/N64-UNFLoader).
+Current goal is to fix bugs in SDRAM and PC modules.

 ## Finished sample